 Product Features

-On a venture to assist a customer, I did my own digging, and came across a few great resources in respect to PII keywords, but I unfortunately was unsuccessful in finding one single wide-ranging list of PII keywords for the DFIR community.
+There are a few great resources in respect to PII keywords, but I unfortunately there doesn’t seem to be one single wide-ranging list of PII keywords for the DFIR community.

 Physical Addresses – This REGEX keyword, adapted from bounteous.com, is an attempt to surface common suffixes of an address.
 Of course, the shorter ones will generate some false positives, so edit as you see fit!